 Let’s learn about time management skills in the case of all 4 modules of the IELTS exam:

-- Start enhancing your ability to grab the main points or keywords by keeping in mind at one go, which are the exact answers to the questions or will definitely help you to recognize the correct answers out of many options.
+- Start enhancing your ability to grab the main points or keywords by keeping in mind, at one go, the exact answers to the questions.
+It will definitely help you recognize the correct answers out of many options.

-- Start making notes of symbols or initials swiftly as per the audio which gives you a hint of choosing your correct answer out of many and also saves your precious time otherwise, there are chances of the further questions being skipped.
+- Start making notes of symbols or initials swiftly as per the audio, which gives you a hint of choosing your correct answer out of many, and also saves your precious time; otherwise, there are chances of further questions being skipped.

-- Work on relevancy, try not to pay attention towards all the irrelevant content, it will be done definitely when you are focused enough for 30 minutes.
+- Work on relevancy, and try not to pay attention to all the irrelevant content.
+It will definitely be done when you are focused enough for 30 minutes.

-- Start reading the written text quickly so that you get a general idea about the written text that is skimming and look for specific information that is scanning as per the demand of the question.
+- Start reading the written text quickly so that you get a general idea of the text.
+Skimming and looking for specific information that is relevant to the question will help you understand it.

-- The majority of the IELTS reading questions come in sequence so as soon as you come up with the answer to the first question, you easily get the second question after that only and it goes in a flow.
+- The majority of the IELTS reading questions come in sequence, so as soon as you come up with the answer to the first question, you easily get the second question after that, and it goes in a flow.
 By giving 20 minutes to each paragraph under the guidance of well-qualified IELTS trainers, you will manage your time easily.

-- Plan your both Writing Task1 and Writing Task2 first, write keywords which you will use make topic sentences, explain properly with examples, and organize your ideas carefully by using connectors.
+- Plan both Writing Task 1 and Writing Task 2 first, write keywords which you will use to make topic sentences, explain properly with examples, and organize your ideas carefully by using connectors.

-- Finish your task before the actual time, save some extra minutes so that you can proofread whatever you have written and find out any grammatical errors, repetitive words, or spelling mistakes if have.
+- Finish your task before the actual time, and save some extra minutes so that you can proofread whatever you have written and find any grammatical errors, repetitive words, or spelling mistakes.

 8. Build Strong English Skills for Long-Term Success